apache/royale-docs/testing.md

  - Something that was working last week, or in the most recent build, is not working at all today.
  - Users are doing things with the app that you didn't expect them to do, like putting lines of code in a text entry field, and things are blowing up everywhere.

+The main defense you have against buggy code and a failed development project is testing.
+Test early, test often...consider trying out <a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank">Test Driven Development</a>.

+Over time we will add pointers to general testing guides, and tips and tricks more specific to Apache Royale.
+Keep checking back, or consider contributing your own insights.

 ## Unit tests

 Apache Royale includes the [RoyaleUnit](testing/royaleunit.html) library for unit testing.